 - Better cameras and audio recording allow easy web conferencing.

-Although both tablets are slim and lightweight, you will notice Fire OS tablets to be lighter and slimmer compared to Samsung.
+Although both tablets are slim and lightweight, you will notice that Fire OS tablets are lighter and slimmer compared to Samsung.
 They also offer better displays, while Samsung Tabs offer a wide array of screen size options to choose from.

 Generally, Fire tablets are brighter and provide a clearer view compared to budget-range Samsung tablets.
-For connectivity, Fire OS tablets offer similar connectivity options to many Samsung.
+For connectivity, Fire OS tablets offer similar connectivity options to those of many Samsung tablets.
 It provides USB, Bluetooth, and Wi-Fi connectivity just like its Samsung counterparts.

 If you need a video conferencing tablet, then we recommend you go for Samsung tablets instead of Fire OS.
 They offer better front and rear cameras for video conferencing and recording photos and videos.